 An ad for a New Year's Eve celebration added to the Vintage Los Angeles Facebook page by Kliph Nesteroff.

 Thanks to Eric Lynxwiler on Flickr for this matchbook from the Earl Carroll Theatre.
 It's in his extraordinary Paper Ephemera collection.

 A flyer promoting the second show "World of Pleasure," which opened in June 1939.
 The third revue, "The World's Fairest," opened in December 1939.
 Thanks to Joshua Weisel for adding a photo of the flyer as a comment to a post on the SoCal Historic Architecture Facebook page.

 The stars' autographs from the plaques on the facade were replicated on souvenir glasses that you could purchase.
 Thanks to Mike Hume for this October 2017 photo of some that were on display at an open house at the theatre.

 Earl Carroll and Beryl Wallace died in a plane crash in June 1948.
 The theatre continued to operate but wasn't a viable venture without the leadership of Carroll and his star.
 It closed in October 1949.

-A Times announcement of the 1949 sale.
+A Times announcement of the 1949 sale to Warwick Industries.
 Thanks to Ken McIntyre for finding it for a post on the Facebook page Photos of Los Angeles.